 Takeaway: Don’t limit yourself to the conventional methods of getting eyes on your project.
 Small hacks like this may be equally as effective in funding on Kickstarter.
 I wish I had explored it more; however, at the time, I was experimenting and seeing what works.

 This is where the extra $5,000 came from that actually doubled my previous Kickstarter funding.

 I used Backerkit for this project which I didn’t use last time.
 My original intention for using was for the more robust survey and tracking capabilities.
 Due to the add-ons and reward levels, I didn’t think the Kickstarter platform itself would allow for such robust surveys – at least not without me spending many hours in front of a computer.

 I know my strengths, and organization and spreadsheets generally aren’t in my basket top skills.
 Backerkit allows people to increase their rewards and add on new products all at the same Kickstarter prices.

-I thought it was a little expensive at first: $608 with 5% of any extra add-ons bought.
+I thought it was a little expensive at first: $608 with 5% off any extra add-ons bought.
 However, I ended up getting money in extra add-ons from backers, so it turned out to be a great ROI.
-Also it meant easily sending tracking information, surveying for future products, etc.
+Also, it meant easily sending tracking information, surveying for future products, etc.

 Takeaway: Don’t be afraid of trying something new, it can end up paying off in dividends (literally).
 Also, value your time.
-I knew by not using this system I would waste many hours trying to do this myself, and I know there’s better things I could be doing.
+I knew by not using this system I would waste many hours trying to do this myself, and I know there are better things I could be doing.

-Nevermind the time savings and revenue, I used the surveys to find out what products people wanted next from me next.
-It’s a lot easier to decide what’s next when you have a backer wishlist of products and email address for each.
+Never mind the time savings and revenue, I used the surveys to find out what products people wanted from me next.
+It’s a lot easier to decide what’s next when you have a backer wishlist of products and email addresses for each.